OWASP/owasp.github.io/pages/site-documentation/index.md

 ### Website Design

-The OWASP Foundation website is hosted on Github Pages and, therefore, is generally static in nature.
+The OWASP Foundation website is hosted on GitHub Pages and, therefore, is generally static in nature.
 What this means is that the content is generated once an item is 'saved' and that it does not change until the next time that the site is generated (usually preceded by a document change).
 There are some cases where content is dynamically generated and for that we use javascript/jQuery.

-Because the site is hosted on Github, the site uses Jekyll and the Liquid language.
+Because the site is hosted on GitHub, the site uses Jekyll and the Liquid language.
 The details of Jekyll and Liquid will not be covered except to demonstrate concepts.
 Each of these has excellent documentation of their own which you can view on the [Jekyll site](https://jekyllrb.com/docs/) and the [Liquid site](https://shopify.github.io/liquid/).